tschinz/customSerialProgram/README.md

 `sudo apt-get install python2.7 python-qt4 python-py`

 ### Windows
-For launching on Windows an executable was build.
+For launching on Windows an executable wsa build.
 Launch the `csp.exe` in the `bin` folder.

 Python based
 ---